curi/websites/_posts/2019-10-30-elliot-temple.md

 # Elliot Temple

-I'm a philosopher.
+I'm a philosopher and freelance software developer.
 The diagram above shows the most important intellectual traditions I build on.

 Contact: [et@elliottemple.com][1]